-Similar to the ATP Finals that are held for the men’s game, the WTA Finals is an annual event held towards the end of the year (usually in November) that showcases the top singles and doubles players in women’s tennis.
+The WTA Finals is an annual tournament held towards the end of the year (usually in November) that showcases the top singles and doubles players in women’s tennis.

-Every year a “Race to the WTA Finals” is run by the WTA where players earn points based on their performances throughout the year with the top eight singles players and eight Doubles teams qualifying for the Finals in November.
+Every year a “Race to the WTA Finals” is run by the Women’s Tennis Association where players earn points based on their performances throughout the year with the top eight singles players and doubles teams qualifying for the finals in November.

 Court Surface: | Indoor Hard Courts |